 How much do click-in timber batten ceilings and walls cost?

-How much does the Proplank click-in timber batten system cost and what factors move the price up or down?
+How much does timber ceiling cost?
+And what factors move the price up or down?

-The Proplank system comes with a large range of options so the price range is very broad however as a guide our most popular options are between $250 p/m2 and $500 p/m2.
+The Proplank system comes with a large range of options so the price range is very broad.
+As a guide, our most popular options are between $250 p/m2 and $500 p/m2.

 If you would like a more accurate price, there are 4 main selections that need to be made: